intelligenxe/.github/tutorials/README.md

 - **Library/framework documentation** is very helpful (and it's usually better than third-party documentation, websites, blogs, etc. about the same libraries/frameworks).

 - **The community**, including your peer contributors' issues and comments.

+Therefore, expect minimal or no help from owners, admins, and maintainers of Strategist's open source repos.
+Instead, focus on getting help from the above resources.